Before the Conference

 What audiovisual equipment do you provide for a standard session or workshop?

 Presenters have access to a projector, screen, speakers, and standard VGA cables for a PC laptop.
-You must bring your own laptop, as well as your own connectors if you plan to use a Mac computer.
-If you feel that you'll have additional AV needs for your session, let your College Board liaison know.
+You must bring your own laptop, as well as your own connectors, if you plan to use a Mac computer.
+If you may have additional AV needs for your session, let your College Board liaison know.

 Do I need to bring my own handouts or will they be printed for me?

 How many handouts should I prepare for my session?

 An estimate based on numbers of registered attendees will be sent to you in June.
-You will be responsible for duplicating your own handouts and bringing them to the conference.
+You’ll be responsible for duplicating your own handouts and bringing them to the conference if you want to guarantee access to them in your session for those who don’t have devices with them.

 What should I do if I run out of handouts during my session?

-Please be sure to prepare for the number of attendees we estimate for your session.
-If you run out of handouts during the session, ask an AV runner (available in the halls of the conference venue) to make additional copies for you.
+Make a point of preparing for the number of attendees we estimate for your session.
+If you do run out of handouts during the session, ask an AV runner (available in the halls of the conference venue) to make additional copies for you.

 How early can I arrive to check on my session room?